Top local movers for McKinney to Anaheim moves

 - Anaheim’s population is about 78% greater than McKinney.

-- Anaheim's public transportation has a score of 5 out of 10 versus McKinney's lower score of 1.
+- Anaheim’s public transportation score of 5 out of 10 is higher than McKinney’s score of 1.

 - Anaheim is more walkable than McKinney with a score of 56 out of 100 vs McKinney’s 27 out of 100.

 - With a score of 52 out of 100, Anaheim is more bike-friendly than McKinney, which has a score of 42 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Anaheim’s crime rate is higher than McKinney with a score of 53.18 compared to McKinney’s 21.48.
 This means that Anaheim neighborhoods are safer than 53.18% of all U.S. neighborhoods, and McKinney neighborhoods are safer than 21.48%.